chazmaniandinkle/booth-manager/README.md

    The tool downloads all images found on the item page into an `images` subfolder within the item's folder, recording local paths under "local_images" in the metadata.

 4. **Database Update:**
-   The collected metadata (with folder and image details) is stored or updated in the central `database.csv` file.
+   The collected metadata (with folder and image details) is stored or updated in the SQLite database using SQLAlchemy ORM, maintaining proper relationships between items and their images.

 5. **Removal Mode:**
    When run with the --remove flag, the tool removes matching items from the database and, if specified, deletes their associated folders.